noahrotheray/ls_assesment/README.md

 - Get k3s_token automatically (no manual steps for worker nodes)
 - Terraform to provision the VMs maybe?
 - Add rate limiting on nginx
-- Add taints to put nginx on its own node pool
+- Add taints/tolerations to put nginx on its own node pool
 - Use ansible vault for secrets
 - variable management needs improving
+- Add network policy to allow ingress to only send to nginx
+- Add podsecurity policy to harden pod permissions